awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ### Generate the `callbackURLScheme`

 The `callbackURLScheme` is a custom URL scheme that the app registers in its Info.plist file.
-It's used to return the authorization code to the app after the user completes the authentication process.
+It returns the authorization code to the app after the user completes the authentication process.
 You can add the redirect URL in the Project -->
 Info --> URL Types section in Xcode or manually.

 {% highlight xml %}